Summer Camp FAQs

 During camp, your gymnast will have the opportunity to learn new skills on each of the Olympic events - beam, bars, parallel bars, mushroom, rings, vault, floor, and trampoline.
 Campers will also work on strength, cardio, and flexibility training.

-In addition, campers will do arts & crafts, engage in group games and themed activities, and enjoy park play (weather permitting).
+In addition, campers will do arts & crafts, engage in group games and themed activities, and enjoy our giant unicorn sprinkler every Friday.

 Please note, there will be no outdoor park activities for our Summer 2021 Camp due to COVID-19 restrictions.